rajacsp/rajacsp.github.io/docs/about-deepak-sood/meetups-talks-sessions.md

 🚀 Ready to level up your AI game?
 Join us today from 4:30-5:30 for an exciting OpsTree Tech Talk: **"From Zero to Hero: Mastering GenAI in a Flash!"**

-Presented by **Deepak Sood**, Senior AI, Data & DevOps Architect, this session will take you deep into the world of **Generative AI**—what it is, how it evolved, and what's next.
+Presented by **Raja CSP**, Senior AI, Data & DevOps Architect, this session will take you deep into the world of **Generative AI**—what it is, how it evolved, and what's next.
 We'll cover:

 - **Prompt Engineering**
 - The magic of **LLMs (Large Language Models)**